hypothe/RT1_assignment1/README.md

 $sudo apt-get install ros-<your_ros_version>-stage-ros
 ```

-## Thanks
+## Credits

-Thanks to Professor Carmine Recchiuto for providing the simulator this package was tested
+Thanks to Professor Carmine Tommaso Recchiuto for providing the simulator this package
-on, and being my main source of knowledge for ROS development.
+was tested on, and being my main source of knowledge for ROS development.